abemscac/pies-doc/docs/react/use-effect.md

 }
 ```

-To sum up, before using `useEffect()`, we recommend you think about whether there are other solutions, especially when `useEffect()` is used with `setState()`, or when multiple effects are chained together.
+To sum up, before using `useEffect()`, it is recommend to think whether there are other solutions, especially when `useEffect()` is used with `setState()`, or when multiple effects are chained together.
 Most of the time those effects can be avoided by moving `setState()` to an earlier point of time in the event, or by removing the variable from the states, just like how we handle `hasProhibitedChars` in this example.